tytu1233/countries/README.md

 Application written in Typescript.
 Application get data from REST API (https://restcountries.com) and display them, allows for sorting them by continent and name.

 Application show all countires on main page and allow to check details for specific country (by clicking on it).
-Getting data is written in custom hooks.
+Data is getting with custom hooks.
+Components are styled with styled components

 Created with:
 - styled components
-- React.js
+- React
 - TypeScript